 "What is it baby girl."
 Evalynne pulled harder on her hand.
 Lo sat up and shook her head, and smiled.

 "Dada is here!"
 Lo raised a delicate brow and shook her head.

 "No, baby he is not here."
-Lo let her daughter pull her to her feet she let her pull her along as she tried to run.
+Lo, let her daughter pull and help her to her feet as she allowed her to drag her along as she tried to run.